Ta-Nehisi Coates says 'I don't give a fuck' about backlash for speaking on Palestine

 "I'm a writer and so it's one of these things that can't really be corrected by going to a march, or releasing a statement or signing an open letter.
 It has to be corrected in writing."

 This helps explain the content of the author's new book, The Message, which is about writing.
-Part of the book - the section which has garnered the most interest and criticism in the American press - details his 10 days spent in occupied Palestine.
+Part of the book - the section which has garnered the most interest and criticism in the American press - details his 10 days spent in Israel and occupied Palestine.

 A month ago, CBS Mornings co-host Tony Dokoupil suggested the book promoted "extremist" views in an interview that quickly went viral on social media, triggering widespread outrage.